-Barricades grew larger as they advanced and the infantry worked out a pattern with the engineers: Riflemen crawled to windows and roof tops and alleyways and drove defenders behind the barricade; engineers ran into the streets, located mines. ...
+Barricades grew larger as they advanced and the infantry worked out a pattern with the engineers: Riflemen crawled to windows and rooftops and alleyways and drove defenders behind the barricade; engineers ran into the streets, located mines. . . .
 Troops took cover as explosions rocked the street.
 Then tanks came in.
-The enemy broke from the roadblock to flee wildly down the street-only to fall before the machine guns and heavier tank weapons.
-The troops spent about 45 minutes on each barricade in the process.
+The enemy broke from the roadblock to flee wildly down the street-only to fall before top level, blasting the enemy with bombs and napalm.